-Autumn is in sight, and the squash season here in the northern hemisphere is now underway, with tournaments and league competition of all levels starting to kick back into full swing.
+Autumn is in sight, and the squash season here in the northern hemisphere is almost ready to get back underway, with tournaments and league competition of all levels starting to kick back into full swing.

-Motivation and ambition is high at this time of year, so after our article last week on piecing together your preparatory pre-season checklist, this week we'll be looking ahead and introducing our SquashSkills guide for how you can have the PERFECT season:
+Motivation and ambition are high at this time of year, so after our recent article on piecing together your preparatory pre-season checklist, this week we’ll be looking ahead and introducing our SquashSkills guide for how you can have the PERFECT season:

 P.repare, E.valuate, R.ecover, F.ocus, E.njoy, C.hallenge, T.rain!

 To be at your best for every match you play, it’s important that you prepare accordingly.
 An old adage that applies very much to the squash player, is to ‘control the controllables’ – you can’t control the bounce of the ball, your opponent’s performance, or the referees’ decisions, but you CAN control a lot of the other things in and around the game, and how you choose to approach it.

 One important aspect of optimal preparation for players of all sports is the development of a pre-performance routine that you use before every match.
 As part of this, a well-stocked, well-organised squash bag is a very important consideration for the player looking to control each and every one of those crucial ‘controllable’ factors.

 Another key area to consider in preparation for any game or training session is your nutrition.
 It’s difficult to perform at your best without adequate fuel in your body, so what you eat on both a day to day basis and particularly in the hours leading up to your games/training, can be a very important factor.
 Being well-hydrated and well stocked with appropriate fuels (primarily complex carbs in the build up), can give you a real edge in a close battle.